-The monthly capacity values of the resource stack that result from the LOLE Study simulation (see Section 7) will be replaced with UCAP values as indicated in Table 2-17.
+The monthly capacity values of the resource stack that result from the LOLE Study simulation (see Section 7) will be replaced with UCAP values as indicated in Table 1.
 The intent of the UCAP approach is to represent Qualified Resources with respect to their availability.

-Table 2-2.
-Resource capacity value to calculate UCAP FSPRMs.
+Table 1 - Resource capacity value to calculate UCAP FSPRMs

-Table 2 2.
-Resource capacity value to calculate ocal 151 KMS.
 Resource type Conversion to UCAP Values Thermal Generation The Net Generating Capability will be replaced by QCC values calculated by the Program Operator using the thermal QCC methodology (see BPM 105) Wind, Solar and ESR Values for wind, solar, and ESR resources will be determined by using an ELCC analysis (see BPM 105).
-The capacity values attributed to wind, solar, and ESR resources will be consistent with the QCC values assigned to such resources in the QCC analysis (see BPM 105).
+The capacity values attributed to wind and solar resources and ESRs will be consistent with the QCC values assigned to such resources in the QCC analysis (see BPM 105).
 Storage Hydro QCC values submitted by the Participants calculated using the Storage Hydro QCC methodology (see BPM 105).

 Run-of-River Hydro QCC values calculated by the Program Operator using the ROR QCC methodology (see BPM 105).
 Demand Response No conversion needed.
 Modeled maximum monthly capacity of all programs submitted by the Participants.
 Pure Capacity adjustment to meet reliability metric No conversion needed.

-After the monthly capacity values of a resource stack are converted into UCAP values, the FSPRMs will be calculated separately for each Month of the Binding Seasons based on the P50 Load Forecast for each Month (Month also refers to a partial calendar month that is part of a Binding Season) as follows:
+After the monthly capacity values of a resource stack are converted into UCAP values, the FSPRMs will be calculated separately for each Month of the Binding Seasons based on the Regional P50 Peak Load Forecast for each Month (Month also refers to a partial calendar month that is part of a Binding Season) as follows:

-$$\textit{FSPRM} \ (\%) = \frac{\textit{UCAP}{1-in-10} - \textit{P50 Load Forecast}}{\textit{P50 Load Forecast}} \ 100$$
+$$\textit{FSPRM}~(\%) = \frac{\textit{UCAP}{1-in-10} - \textit{Regional P50 Load Forecast}}{\textit{Regional P50 Load Forecast}} ~ \textbf{100}$$